jeffmagill/jeffmagill.dev/README.md

 # Intro

-This project is a statically generated Next.JS application for my professional website at https://magill.dev.
+This project is a statically generated Next.JS portfolio and blogging application for my professional website at https://magill.dev.
 It includes a lot of features many sites might need: analytics, unit testing, static site generation, dynamic routing, social sharing, automated sitemaps, markdown content and more.
 Learn more about how this site works and was created, on my blog here : https://magill.dev/post/lets-breakdown-this-site.

 ## Installation